gyzerok/adrenaline/README.md

   - `schema`: An instance of GraphQL schema you are using.
   - `createStore`: Function for creating a store.
 Reducers would be created automatically, you just need to provide this function in order to be able to configure it with custom middlewares and higher-order stores.
 If nothing is provided `Redux.createStore` will be used.
-  - `graphql`: Pass here a `graphql` function.
-The necessity of doing it would be removed later.

 ### `createDumbComponent(Component, { fragments })`